In 2021, the Ever Given shipping container held up nearly $60 billion worth of trade when it got wedged in the Suez canal.

 Why you should identify bottlenecks in business

-Identifying and fixing bottlenecks in your business can prevent operational and financial issues from starting – or getting worse.
+Identifying and understanding the bottleneck definition in your business can prevent operational and financial issues from starting – or getting worse.
 Doing so often allows you to focus on ways to grow your business and improve business processes.

 Some of the main benefits of finding and fixing bottlenecks are that you can: